mishashe/HGT/README.md

 4. Calculation of the GO and SEED terms along the matches.
 To output the sequence of the matches, we run mummer with the "-s" option: mummer -maxmatch -n -s -b -l 300 1.fa 2.fa > Res.mumm_w_seq.

-To make the connections of SEED to NR accession numbers, from the database files mentioned in the paper we used MakeSEEDConnections.py script.
+To make the connections of SEED to NR accession numbers, from the database files mentioned in the paper we used the MakeSEEDConnections.py script.

 To predict proteins from exact matches we used the following command: prodigal -i Res.mumm_w_seq.fasta -a predicted_prot.faa -o orf.gff -p meta -q -f gff

 To get SEED annotations we used: diamond blastp -d nr.dmnd -q predicted_prot.faa -o alignment.txt -p 10 —quiet -k 0 ConnectNRToSEED.py

 GO terms search has been done using:
 ./interproscan.sh -i predicted_prot.faa -f tsv -dp --goterms -pa -appl Pfam -appl TIGRFAM --cpu 20